ORF-4450/RobotLib/README.md

 Restart Eclipse.
 RobotLib will be integrated into your robot projects.
 After that, if RobotLib changes, just download the new RobotLib jars to the lib directory and refresh your robot project.
 To make the doc available configure project build path item for RobotLib to locate the javadoc in archive RobotLib.jar with path /.
 ***************************************************************************************************************
+Version 1.11

+*	Enhance JoyStick class with dead zone by axis, inverted mode for each axis to support new standard of + motor values meaning forward direction.

+R Corn
+April 23, 2018

 Version 1.10.4

 *	Fixed bug in JoyStick class introduced in update to 2018 (v1.10) that caused the ghost JS button press problem.